-We are an NYC Landmarks Preservation Commission award-winning firm.
+We are a NYC Landmarks Preservation Commission award-winning firm.

-We have worked on dozens of historic buildings – starting with the reconstruction of a log cabin in southern Indiana built in 1824, to adaptive reuse of late 1800’s manufacturing buildings in Tribeca and Soho, to the complete restoration of townhouses dating back to 1840.
+We have worked on dozens of historic buildings from the reconstruction of a log cabin in southern Indiana built in 1824 and adaptive reuse of late 1800’s manufacturing buildings in Tribeca and Soho to the complete restoration of townhouses dating back to 1840.